Ethiopia declares immediate, unilateral cease-fire in Tigray

 Thousands of people have been killed in the conflict as Ethiopian and allied forces pursue Tigray’s former leaders and their supporters, and as humanitarian groups plead for more access to the region of 6 million people.

 The region in recent days has seen some of the fiercest fighting of the conflict.
-International pressure on Ethiopia spiked again last week after a military airstrike on a busy market in Tigray killed more than 60 people.
+International pressure on Ethiopia spiked again last week after a military airstrike on a busy market in Tigray killed more than 60 people, and after Doctors Without Borders said three staffers had been murdered in a separate incident.

+Amid the upheaval on Monday, the United Nations children’s agency said Ethiopian soldiers entered its office in Mekele and dismantled satellite communications equipment, an act it said violated the world body’s immunity.
+UNICEF last week warned that at least 33,000 severely malnourished children face “imminent risk of death” without more aid reaching Tigray’s people.

 Credit: Ben Curtis